Atri-Labs/framework-docs/PULL_REQUEST_TEMPLATE.md

-Add description here and mark x inside the square brackets in the checklist below to indicate that you have adhered to the guidelines.
+- Add description here
+- Mark x inside the square brackets in the checklist below to indicate that you have adhered to the guidelines.
+- Check `Preview` to review your PR.

 ------------------------------------------------------------------------
 Thank you for your contribution to the documentation of Atri framework.